rafaelGuerreiro/ecommerce-order-calculator/README.md

 ```
 You can also run the above command using relative paths.

-So, if you placed the `ecommerce-order-calculator` in your Desktop as well it would be like this:
+So, if you placed the `ecommerce-order-calculator` in your Desktop as well, it would be like this:
 ```
 ./app.rb ../coupons ../products.csv ../orders ../order_items.csv ../result
 ```